divanoLetto/LinkedinRDF/README.md

 ## Experiments

 The graph is generated starting from a set of LinkedIn profiles resulting from a Google search for a specific category of worker that the software takes as input.
-To test the software it was decided to start the analysis from the first 10 resulting profiles of *python programmers* and living near *Florence* (Google search: *site:linkedin.com/in/ AND "python developer" AND Firenze*).
+To test the software it was decided to start the analysis from the first 10 resulting profiles of *python programmers* and living near *Florence* (Google search: *"site:linkedin.com/in/ AND "python developer" AND Firenze"*).